frederic-perez/AmE-dictionary/data/dictionary.md

 __alfresco<sup>2</sup>__ _adj_ :two::hammer: _It had two small terraces for alfresco dining._
 __algae__ _n_
 __Alhambresque__ _adj_
-__alienate__ _v_ :nine: (alienated, alienating) To do something that makes someone unfriendly or unwilling to support you. _Alcoholism and violence alienated him from his family._
+__alienate__ _v_ :nine::m: (alienated, alienating) To do something that makes someone unfriendly or unwilling to support you. _Alcoholism and violence alienated him from his family._
 __alienated__ _adj_ Feeling that you do not belong in a particular society, place, or group.
 __alienist__ _n_ :two: A psychiatrist and specialist in the legal aspects of mental illness.
 __alighted__ _v_ :two::hammer: